$1.2M expansion planned for Sinclair College Warren County campus

 “Sinclair’s mission is to identify the need and endeavor to meet it, and that is exactly what this expansion will accomplish by strengthening our efforts to train students and meet the growing demands of employers who need skilled workers,” Madeline J. Iseli, senior vice president for advancement and regional strategy, said in the release.

-Construction is set to begin on Nov.
+Construction is set to begin Nov.
 19 and conclude in March 2021.